sketch-hq/SketchAPI/docs/pages/plugins-manifest.md

 #### `bundleVersion`

-Specifies the version of the plugin bundle's metadata structure and file layout.
+Specifies the version of the plugin bundle’s metadata structure and file layout.
 This is optional, and defaults to `1`.
 No other versions are currently supported.

 #### `compatibleVersion`